Oneirag/ong_utils/README.md

 python -m mypackage.post_install
 ```

-**NOTE**: optionally, you can add icons to the shorcut with png format or icns
+**NOTE**: optionally, you can add icons to the shorcut with png, ico or icns
 format (for mac), provided that the icons have the same name as the entry_point.
 The program will use the first icon
 that matches the name of the entry point.
+In case of png format, the desired size would be **128x128**